New Mexico Senate endorses red-flag gun bill

 At least 17 states have enacted provisions for emergency risk protection orders that allows the temporarily seizure of firearms.

-Bill sponsor Sen. Joseph Cervantes overhauled his proposal this week after meeting with law enforcement officials including state police.
-Those revisions removed a provision that would have allowed family member to directly petition courts for the removal of firearms when a relative appears to pose a threat to themselves or others.
+Recent revisions to the New Mexico red-flag bill removed a provision that would have allowed family members to directly petition courts for the removal of firearms when a relative appears to pose a threat to themselves or others.

-Cervantes, a Las Cruces-based attorney, has invoked the August 2019 mass shooting at a Walmart in El Paso — highlighting allegations that the shooter, who has been charged with hate crimes, targeted Mexicans.
-New Mexico has the highest ratio of Latino residents of any state, estimated at well over 40% by the U.S. Census Bureau.

 The election of Lujan Grisham in 2018 opened the door to new restrictions on gun possession.